MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 22. Because MFA is enabled for all users except for the M365 pilot project group members (of which, Laura is not a member), a **More information required** window appears so that you can complete the MFA process for Laura.
 This is your verification that your sign-in attempt using Laura's actual password was successful.  <br>

-	**Note:** You do NOT need to complete the MFA process, since this is your last lab exercise using the LON-DC1 domain controller.
+	**Note:** You do NOT need to complete the MFA process for Laura, since this is your last lab exercise using the LON-DC1 domain controller.
 You can close all applications on LON-DC1.

 # Proceed to Lab 4 - Exercise 2